Casa Congo comes from the words “Casa” (home) + “Congo” (local howler monkey).

 Las Flores

-Las Flores is a collective of 12 women who run Casa Congo’s agroecology program.
-Their goals are to involve more apprentices and replicate elements of Casa Congo’s agroecology center throughout the area.
-Las Flores' activities include managing the seed bank, creating community gardens, rainwater collection and gray water filtration systems, as well as other green infrastructure projects that build healthy soil and create a diverse forest system.
+Las Flores is a collective of 12 women who manage manage a seed bank, create community gardens, rainwater collection and gray water filtration systems, as well as other green infrastructure projects that build healthy soil and create a diverse forest system.

 Casa Madera

 During the KuNa bamboo social housing project in 2021 - 2023, we trained several members of the community in bamboo construction and built a carpentry workshop.
-The facility is now run by Eddy and Catherine who have launched a local carpentry business called Casa Madera, that trains local apprentices and creates beautiful and authentic furniture for local building projects.
+The facility is now run by Eddy and Catherine who have launched a local social business called Casa Madera, where they train local apprentices and create authentic furniture made of natural materials.

 Board of Directors